Are banks and the post office open on Juneteenth 2024?

 The U.S. government was slow to embrace the occasion — it was only in 2021 that President Joe Biden signed a bill passed by Congress to set aside Juneteenth as a federal holiday.

-Here's what to know about this federal holiday and what it mean for U.S. workers on June 19 this year.
+Here's what to know about this federal holiday and what it means for U.S. workers on June 19 this year.

 The Hurricane season is on.
 Our meteorologists are ready.
 Sign up for the NBC 6 Weather newsletter to get the latest forecast in your inbox.